Amid calls to abolish ICE, investigators knock agency's detention center inspections

-Immigration and Customs Enforcement's inspections of its detention centers fail to fix problems and often leave problems unaddressed for years, including some already noted as needing resolving such as abusing strip searches and failing to report sexual assaults, a federal investigation released Friday states.
+Immigration and Customs Enforcement fails to fix problems found at its detention centers during inspections and often takes years to address problems like abusing strip-searches and failing to report sexual assaults, according to a federal investigation released Friday.

-The Department of Homeland Security Office of Inspector General stated in a report released Friday that inspections by a private contractor and a division of ICE failed to ensure consistent compliance with detention standards or comprehensive fixes of the problems they find.
+The Department of Homeland Security's Office of Inspector General said in its report that inspections by a private contractor and a division of ICE failed to ensure consistent compliance with detention standards or comprehensive fixes of the problems they find.

-The report said that although ICE’s inspections process makes some corrections to problems they don’t ensure “adequate oversight or systemic improvements in conditions, with some deficiencies remaining unaddressed for years."
+The report said that although ICE’s inspections process makes some corrections, the agency doesn’t ensure “adequate oversight or systemic improvements in conditions, with some deficiencies remaining unaddressed for years."

 ICE agreed with the findings in the report and the inspector general’s five recommendations.